faasm/faasm/README.md

 }
 ```

-Some example functions can be found in the `examples` directory.
+Some example functions can be found in the `func/demo` directory.

 ### `FaasmMemory`